 Showing the Add-In's sidebar: Deselected by default.

-The following options apply to all edit sessions.
+The following figure shows the options that apply to all edit sessions.

 Edit Session Options: